Bridge is a trick-taking card game using a standard deck of 52 playing cards, played by four players in two competing partnerships.

 In a typical session of play there may be 16 tables (so 32 pairs playing).
 All pairs play the same boards over the session (a “board” is a deal of the cards) and then their scores are compared on each board.
 Interestingly you don't have to be in a contract to do well — if you can restrict your opponents on a board while others in the same position on other tables don’t defend as well, then you will score highly.
 Consequently being dealt a poor hand isn’t a penalty, the skill is in the bidding and playing whatever your cards.

-Our lesson program for beginners starts in February/March 2021.
+Our next lesson program for beginners will start in late Feb 2024.

 Cost: $50 for the lessons, plus $6 table money on playing nights only.